Spectrum Analyzer Tutorial Includes:

 As many test instruments use a digital approach to signal processing and control, it is hardly surprising to see that spectrum analysers also use this technology, reaping significant benefits in terms of performance and convenience.

 Fast Fourier Transform - FFT analyser basics

-The concept of the FFT spectrum analyzer is built around the Fast Fourier Transform.
-The fast Fourier Transform, FFT uses the same basic principles as the Fourier transform, developed by Joseph Fourier (1768 - 1830).
+The concept of the FFT spectrum analyzer is built around the Fast Fourier Transform which is based on a technique called Fourier analysis, developed by Joseph Fourier (1768 - 1830).
 Using his transform it is possible for one value in, for example, the continuous time domain to be converted into the continuous frequency domain, in which both magnitude and phase information are included.

 To capture a waveform digitally it is necessary to capture a series of successive discrete values at regular intervals in the test equipment.
 As the time domain waveform is taken at time intervals, it is not possible for the data to be converted into the frequency domain using the standard Fourier transform.
 Instead a variant of the Fourier transform known as the Discrete Fourier Transform, DFT must be used.

 As the DFT uses discrete samples for the time domain waveform, this reflects into the frequency domain and results in the frequency domain being split into discrete frequency components or "bins."

 The number of frequency bins over a frequency band is the frequency resolution.
 To achieve greater resolution, a greater number of bins is needed, and hence in the time domain a large number of samples is required.

 As can be imagined, this results in a much greater level of computation, and therefore methods of reducing the amount of computation required is needed to ensure that the results are displayed in a timely fashion, although with today's vastly increased level of processing power, this is less of a problem.